michael-allen-personal/nvim/README.md

 For haskell: the shift-k doesnt work for locally defined functions (maybe need local hoogle?)

+Add commands that will build, run, and build+run the current haskell project

 what is project wide go to definition?